Things You Need to Know

 How to Meet a Course Prerequisite

-2. Submit ACT or SAT scores (no more than five years old) to the
+- Submit ACT or SAT scores (no more than five years old) to the Admissions Office.

-Speak with an academic advisor for further assistance with prerequisites and course placement.
+Speak with an academic advisor for assistance with prerequisites and course placement.

 Printing on Campus

-CNM has a PaperCut program that limits the number of free pages that students can print.
-This program allows students to print a specific number of pages each term.
-If a student needs to print pages beyond the limit, the student has the ability to purchase additional printed pages.
-For more information, go to cnm.edu/papercut
+CNM has a printer program called PaperCut that limits the number of free pages that students can print.
+This program lets you print a specific number of pages each term.
+If you need to print pages beyond the limit, you can purchase additional printed pages.

 “Sitting In” on Classes